-For larger projects an Environmental Impact Assessment (EIA) may be required to ensure that the likely effects of a new development on the environment are not significant and all aspects of the environmental impact are taken into account before the development is allowed to proceed.
+For larger projects, an Environmental Impact Assessment (EIA) may be required to ensure that the likely effects of a new development on the environment are not significant and all aspects of the environmental impact are taken into account before the development is allowed to proceed.
 For projects that require an EIA DustScan has in house expertise to assist with EIA co-ordination.
-The firm can act as a lead consultant or form part of a project specific multidisciplinary EIA team from various environmental professionals.
+The firm can act as a lead Environmental Impact Consultant or form part of a project-specific multidisciplinary EIA team from various environmental professionals.

 The EIA process initially involves a discussion with the statutory consultees for each section of an EIA and following relevant scoping opinion, expert technical sections and non-technical summaries are prepared.

 DustScan’s approach to Environmental Impact Assessment typically involves:-

 - Advice on initial project design from the EIA team